semgrep/semgrep-docs/docs/writing-rules/pattern-syntax.md

 ## Function calls

-Use ellipsis operator to search for function calls or function calls with specific arguments.
+Use the ellipsis operator to search for function calls or function calls with specific arguments.
 For example, the pattern `insecure_function(...)` finds calls regardless of its arguments.

 ```python